Tomchandla/Non-Interactive-Blind-Signatures/README.md

 > required — clone or download this repository and the MAYO sources are already
 > present.
 Nothing in that directory is specific to this work.

-**Motivation.** Only one prior post-quantum NIBS satisfies the strong blindness notions of [BCGY24]: the lattice construction of Baldimtsi, Goyal and Yadav ([BGY24](https://eprint.iacr.org/2025/1771.pdf)), whose single (unbatched) signature is conservatively estimated at 306–308 KB.
+**Motivation.** Only one prior post-quantum NIBS satisfies the strong blindness notions of [BCGY24]: the lattice construction of Baldimtsi et al. ([BGY24](https://eprint.iacr.org/2025/1771.pdf)), whose single (unbatched) signature is conservatively estimated at 306–308 KB.
 This work asks whether a multivariate + VOLEitH instantiation closes the gap between the theoretical framework and a deployable scheme.

 ## Contributions

-1. **An efficient post-quantum NIBS instantiation.** Signatures of **23.69 KB** at `SV1_128`, a >12× reduction over the state-of-the-art lattice NIBS, under UOV/WMQ and LowMC assumptions rather than lattice assumptions.
+**An efficient post-quantum NIBS instantiation.** Signatures of **23.69 KB** at `SV1_128`, a >12× reduction over the state-of-the-art lattice NIBS, under UOV/WMQ and LowMC assumptions rather than lattice assumptions.
-2. **A simplified generic framework.** The framework of [BCGY24] requires a signature scheme, a NIZKPoK, a PRF *and* a commitment scheme.
-We show the PRF and the commitment can be collapsed into a single **strong pseudorandom permutation** (sPRP), with proof sketches for one-more unforgeability, strong receiver blindness and strong nonce blindness.

 ## Project Structure